-Make sure that there is no leftover packaging, such as polystyrene pellets, in the cooking compartment and remove the adhesive tape that is in or on the appliance.
+Ensure that there is no leftover packaging, such as polystyrene pellets, in the cooking compartment and remove the adhesive tape that is in or on the appliance.
 Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, damp cloth.
 Keep the kitchen ventilated while the appliance is heating.

 Apply the settings indicated below.
-You can find out how to set the heating function and the temperature in the next section. $\rightarrow$ "Operating the appliance" on page 13
+You can find out how to set the type of heating and the temperature in the next section. → "Operating the appliance" on page 13